sjsu-library/unionist/_template/unionist--text-0084.md

   err, is most<br>frequently impressed upon the mind during seasons of affliction;
   and tears are<br>the softened showers which cause the seed of heaven to spring and take root in<br>the human breast.—<br><em>Walter Scott</em>'
-scholarlyNotes: 'Walter Scott, <em>The Monastery</em>, in Three Volumes, Vol. III (Edinburgh: Longman, Hurst, Rees, Orme, and Brown, 1820), p.
-137'
+scholarlyNotes:
-commentary: This quote is still included in online quote data bases today
+commentary: 'This excerpt is still included in online quote data bases today.
+It encapsulates a Romantically-tinged understanding of spiritual individuality.
+It can be found in Walter Scott, <em>The Monastery</em>, in Three Volumes, Vol. III (Edinburgh:
+  Longman, Hurst, Rees, Orme, and Brown, 1820), p.
+137.'
 relatedPeople: Walter Scott
 featured:
 repeated: